-Contaminant (units) Site MCL MCLG Level Found Range Sample Date (if prior to 2021) Violation Typical Source of Contaminant RADIUM, (226 + 228) (pCi/l) 5 0 0.8 0.3 - 0.8 5/5/2020 No Erosion of natural deposits GROSS ALPHA, INCL.
-R & U (n/a) n/a n/a 0.2 -0.4 - 0.2 5/5/2020 No Erosion of natural deposits COMBINED URANIUM (ug/l) 30 0 0.0 0.0 - 5/5/2020 No Erosion of natural deposits
+Contaminant (units) Site MCL MCLG Level Found Range Sample Date (if prior to 2022) Violation Typical Source of Contaminant RADIUM, (226 + 228) (pCi/l) 5 0 0.8 0.3 - 0.8 5/5/2020 No Erosion of natural deposits GROSS ALPHA, INCL.
+R & U (n/a) n/a n/a 0.2 -0.4 - 0.2 5/5/2020 No Erosion of natural deposits COMBINED URANIUM (ug/l) 30 0 0.0 0.0 - 0.0 5/5/2020 No Erosion of natural deposits

-Contaminants with a Health Advisory Level or a Secondary Maximum Contaminant Level
+Contaminants with a Public Health Groundwater Standard, Health Advisory Level, or a Secondary Maximum Contaminant Level

-The following tables list contaminants which were detected in your water and that have either a Health Advisory Level (HAL) or a Secondary Maximum Contaminant Level (SMCL), or both.
-There are no violations for detections of contaminants that exceed Health Advisory Levels, Groundwater Standards or Secondary Maximum Contaminant Levels.
+The following table lists contaminants which were detected in your water and that have a Public Health Groundwater Standard (PHGS), Health Advisory Level (HAL), or a Secondary Maximum Contaminant Level (SMCL), or both.
+There are no violations for detections of contaminants that exceed Health Advisory Levels, Public Health Groundwater Standards or Secondary Maximum Contaminant Levels.
 Secondary Maximum Contaminant Levels are levels that do not present health concerns but may pose aesthetic problems such as objectionable taste, odor, or color.
-Health Advisory Levels are levels at which concentrations of the contaminant present a health risk.
+Public Health Groundwater Standards and Health Advisory Levels are levels at which concentrations of the contaminant present a health risk.